Transcript of Audio

 Student Loan Repayment Best Practices

-There are certain strategies borrowers can use to decrease the amount of interest they will pay over the life of the loan, while possibly decreasing how long it will take to pay back the funds:
+There are certain strategies borrowers can use to decrease the amount of interest they will pay over the life of the loan, while possibly decreasing how long it will take to pay back the funds.
+These include:

-- At the minimum, pay the monthly interest due, so your loan balance doesn’t continue to grow while you’re still in school.
+- Pay the monthly interest due, at a minimum, so your loan balance doesn’t continue to grow while you’re still in school.

 - Once your budget allows, start to pay extra with each monthly payment.
-Add $100 per month to a $25,000 loan with a 4.5 percent interest rate and you could shave $2,064.78 off the overall interest due over the life of the loan and pay off your loan 39 months earlier.
+Add $100 per month to a 10-year term, $25,000 loan with a 4.5% interest rate and you could shave $2,064.78 off the overall interest due over the life of the loan and pay off your loan 39 months earlier.

-- Make lump sum prepayments when possible, using bonuses and tax refunds.
-These payments will be applied like a typical monthly payment: Interest is paid first, then the remaining is applied to the principal amount.
-A single $1,000 lump sum payment applied at the beginning of a 10-year term can shave $546.64 off the total interest payments of that $25,000 loan.
+- Make lump sum pre-payments when possible, using bonuses and tax refunds.
+These payments will be applied like a typical monthly payment: interest is paid first, then the remaining is applied to the principal amount.
+A single $1,000 lump sum payment on top of your regular monthly payment applied at the beginning of a 10-year term can shave $546.64 off the total interest payments of that $25,000 loan.

-- Consider a student loan refinance if it will lower your overall interest rate and if you don’t plan to use government-sponsored programs.
-Some programs, like the one offered through First Republic Bank,1 offer rates as low as 1.95 percent APR.2
+- Consider a student loan refinance if it will lower your overall interest rate and if you don’t plan to use special features such as forbearance or income-based repayment plans.
+Although these loans are not student loans, some programs, like the one offered through First Republic, offer rates as low as 1.95% APR1 with discounts.
+You can also get a custom rate quote in under a minute.

 In the end, knowledge is power.
 The more you know about how student loan interest works, the easier it will be to find a strategy that most effectively allows you to reduce your balance as quickly as possible.